Best Time to Train Outdoors: All Factors Considered

 Aeriqo lets you draw a route or upload a GPX file and see segment-by-segment AQI along your path.
 You can also check the forecast for your saved locations to plan workouts around clean-air windows.

-Ready to Check Your Route?
+Ready to Check Your Conditions?

 Get Started FreeRelated Guides